Luckysoutheast/STMHCPan/README.md

 Training data sets and independence Test data sets are stored in the data file.

 ## Result
-The test result was saved in ./data/
+The test result data was saved in ./data/test_data
+The picture of test data was saved in ./picture